Needle in a haystack: How to find small items during an inmate pat-down search

 Hidden weapons do not always cause a bulge in a waistband or in the pant legs.
 A small toothbrush with an attached razor blade could easily be concealed in an inmate’s waistband.
 Likewise, a small bag of heroin could easily be concealed in the crotch area, which brings me to my next point.
 You can’t be afraid to get up close and personal when conducting a pat-down.

-One way I have found to make my pat-downs more thorough is to imagine I’m searching for a very small item every time I conduct a pat-down.
+One way I have found to make my pat-downs more thorough is to imagine I’m searching for a very small item.
 For example, I usually pretend I’m looking for one small pill, about the size of an aspirin.
 I think to myself, where could this pill be hidden on the inmate?
 The answer is anywhere.

 If time permits, directing the inmate to remove his shoes for inspection can be a great help in discovering contraband.
 Oftentimes though, time does not allow for such a thorough search.
 Once you have gotten to this point, it’s easy to discover contraband tucked into a sock by lifting the pant leg up, exposing the ankles.